apache/couchdb-documentation/rfcs/003-fdb-seq-index.md

 ## Terminology

-[TIP]:  # ( Provide a list of any unique terms or acronyms, and their definitions here.)

 `Versionstamp`: a 12 byte, unique, monotonically (but not sequentially) increasing value for each committed transaction.
 The first 8 bytes are the committed version of the database.
 The next 2 bytes are monotonic in the